Remember to cite LawCareers.Net on your application form if you apply to Ashurst LLP.

 The best way to understand what it feels like to work here is to actually work here.
-Every year, we hold three vacation schemes – a single one-week scheme in spring for first-year law students and penultimate year non-law students, a three-week summer scheme for final years and graduates of all degree disciplines as well as penultimate-year law students – each designed to give you an intensive experience of our culture and the kind of work we do.
+Every year, we hold two vacation schemes – a single one-week scheme for final year students and graduates and a three-week summer scheme for final years and graduates of all degree disciplines as well as penultimate-year law students – each designed to give you an intensive experience of our culture and the kind of work we do.

 We work hard to make sure they're as useful and as stimulating as possible; in fact, we organise the schemes along with a committee of trainees who've been where you've been and know the best way to introduce you to the firm.